-Decide upon a place to go for a walk together.
+Decide upon a place to go for a walk together (a local park or even just around your local area as limitations allow).
 On your nature walk, try to locate some of the following traditional flowers that have been used for May altars over the generations.
-It was the custom for young children to pick posies of fresh flowers which were placed at the foot of a Mary's statue in the the environment.
+It was the custom for young children to pick posies of fresh flowers which were placed at the foot of a Mary's statue in the Church or in the May altar.
+It is good to choose wildflowers, if you can, which are far better for the environment.
 Cut commercial flowers can sometimes come with a big carbon footprint, which Pope Francis encourages us to try to reduce.
 Some flowers in bloom during May (Bláthanna Bealtaine) that you might like to look for on your nature walk might include....